influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/creating-connections.md

 ## Managing InfluxDB connections using .src files

-Chronograf stores InfluxDB connection details `.src` files that can also be created manually.
+Manually create `.src` files to store InfluxDB connection details.
 `.src` files are simple JSON files that contain key-value paired connection details.
 The location of `.src` files is defined by the [`--resources-path`](/chronograf/v1.7/administration/config-options/#resources-path) command line option, which is, by default, the same as the [`--canned-path`](/chronograf/v1.7/administration/config-options/#canned-path-c).